 After doing this for a while, I realized this was a great meditation exercise to train your brain to focus on your intended goal.
 If you are a practitioner of magic, focus is the most important tool you bring to your work.
 You can have all the props in the world to cast a spell, but if you cannot focus on what you’re trying to achieve, your magic will be ineffective.

 So, next time you find yourself at the beach, give this meditation exercise a try.
 The added bonus is that you end up with a handful of ancient fossils you can use in your practice of the Craft.
+I keep them on my ancestor altar.
 Blessed be!